 Dry skin in summer:

-People may not just experience dry skin in winters but they can even experience it in summers.
-There are various reasons for which you can experience dry skin in summers.
+People may not just experience dry skin in winter but they can even experience it in summer.
+There are various reasons why you can experience dry skin in summer.

 - A decrease in humidity or an increase in temperature

 - Exposure to air conditioner indoors for long hours

 - Washing your face a lot of times with harsh chemicals

 - Going to the pool and getting exposed to chlorinated water multiple numbers of times